Scaling Laws for Online Advertisement Retrieval: Introduction

-To address the issue of high experimental costs, we propose a lightweight paradigm for identifying scaling laws in online advertisement retrieval.
-First, we introduce a novel offline metric, $R/R^*$, which incorporates the revenue information of each ad in the training data and exhibits a high linear correlation with online revenue for retrieval models.
-Note that we can obtain the specific relationship between $R/R^*$ and online revenue for our scenario through the records of daily iterations, theoretically eliminating the need for additional online experiments.
-Next, we conduct extensive offline experiments to verify the scaling behavior of MLP models in the retrieval scenario, where FLOPs serve as the independent variable and $R/R^*$ serves as the dependent variable.
-Our results show that these scaling behaviors follow a broken neural scaling law \cite{bnsl2022}.
-Finally, we propose a simple simulation algorithm, developed by our engineering team, to estimate the machine cost.
-By using the model size parameter as the decision variable and FLOPs and $R/R^*$ as intermediate variables, we can associate the model's estimated machine cost with the estimated online revenue.
+To address these challenges, we propose a \textbf{lightweight paradigm} for identifying online scaling laws in industrial advertisement retrieval.
+First, we introduce a novel offline metric, $R/R^*$, which integrates the predicted revenue of each ad from the training data.
+We prove that, under mild assumptions, the correlation between $R/R^*$ and online revenue asymptotically approaches 1.
+This theoretical guarantee, combined with historical A/B test data from daily model iterations, enables us to calibrate the $R/R^*$--revenue relationship without requiring additional online experiments.
+Then, we design a simulation algorithm to estimate machine cost from model configurations.
+By treating model size as the decision variable and using FLOPs and $R/R^*$ as intermediate proxies, our paradigm enables end-to-end prediction of both machine cost and online revenue, facilitating efficient offline model selection and system optimization.

-We conduct extensive online experiments to verify the effectiveness of our proposed $R/R^*$ metric.
-The results show that $R/R^*$ is a more advanced offline surrogate metric for online revenue compared to traditional metrics.
-When there is no revenue-related information recorded at the ad granularity in the training data, $NDCG$ can serve as a suitable substitute for $R/R^*$.
-Additionally, we demonstrate the applications of the scaling law in ROI-constrained model design and multi-scenario resource allocation.
-These applications result in a 0.85\% and 2.8\% improvement in online revenue, respectively, highlighting the significant value of the scaling law in guiding system optimization.

-In general, our main contributions are three-fold: 1) We introduce an offline metric, $R/R^*$, which exhibits a strong linear correlation with online revenue, bringing significant convenience to the validation of scaling laws and the iterative development of retrieval models.
-2) We provide a lightweight paradigm to identify the scaling laws between machine cost and online revenue and verify the existence of scaling laws in industrial advertisement retrieval scenarios.
-3) We demonstrate practical applications of the scaling laws in the Kuaishou advertising system.
-With the scaling law of online revenue and machine cost, we can efficiently perform offline ROI estimations for hundreds of models with different sizes using just a few machines within a few days.
-The models obtained through this process have led to significant revenue improvement, highlighting the potential of scaling laws in optimizing advertising systems.